adamjstevenson/adamjstevenson.github.io/_posts/2018-02-25-serverless-nodejs-dollar-cost-averaging-for-crypto-markets.md

 ## Parting thoughts

-This is a pretty basic example that purchases $10 worth of Ether every day, but there are a number of things that I've not discussed that you should consider if you plan to use something like this in practice:
+This is a pretty basic example that purchases $10 worth of Ether every day, but there are a number of things I've not discussed which you should consider if you plan to use something like this in practice:

 1. This code might screw up somehow and cause you to lose all of your real money, I have no idea.
 I also make no warranty.
 For the love of god... be careful with this (and also don't @ me).
 2. This purchase will fail if the price of ETH is too high, because the minimum buy order may be more than $10.
 If you wanted to get really fancy, you could implement some logic to send an SMS to ask if you want to purchase .01 ETH for the current USD price or something.